‘The first law for a secret agent is to get his geography right, his means of access and exit, and assure his communications with the outside world.’

 Bond has left active service and is enjoying a tranquil life in Jamaica.
 His peace is short-lived when his old friend Felix Leiter from the CIA turns up asking for help.
 The mission to rescue a kidnapped scientist turns out to be far more treacherous than expected, leading Bond onto the trail of a mysterious villain armed with dangerous new technology.

-Official Bond 25 press release / EON Productions
+Official No Time to Die press release / EON Productions

-Underlining that rather delicious old-school plot premise is Daniel Craig (and his nifty Converse shoes), Spectre‘s returning Léa Seydoux (Dr. Madeleine Swann), Naomie Harris (Moneypenny) and the much welcome confirmation that Ben Whishaw (Q), Rory Kinnear (Tanner), Ralph Fiennes (M) and Jeffrey Wright (Felix Leiter) are returning to support Bond and Bond 25.
+Underlining that rather delicious old-school plot premise is Daniel Craig (and his nifty Converse shoes), Spectre‘s returning Léa Seydoux (Dr. Madeleine Swann), Naomie Harris (Moneypenny) and the much welcome confirmation that Ben Whishaw (Q), Rory Kinnear (Tanner), Ralph Fiennes (M) and Jeffrey Wright (Felix Leiter) are returning to support Bond and No Time to Die.
 The Whitehall Avengers are very much to assemble once again in what could well be an endgame for Craig, but maybe not for them just yet.
 Also joining Craig, Seydoux and Harris under the Goldeneye roof were the newest actors to join the Bond stable.
 Playing Paloma is Spanish-Cuban actress Ana De Armas (Blade Runner 2049, Knives Out) and in the role of Nomi is British actress Lashana Lynch (Captain Marvel, Bulletproof).
 Both actresses continue EON’s long-held eye for casting actors on the cusp of greater things.
 Lynch has just been seen on movie screens as Brie Larson’s best pal in the box-office spring hit Captain Marvel (2019).
-Armas is about to star with Pedro Pascal (The Mandalorian) in Wasp Network and Daniel Craig in Rian Johnson’s Knives Out (the trailer of which is gloriously using ‘Live and Let Die’ as its anthem).
-Bond 25 also marks the first time in the franchise’s history a leading lady is returning to the same role and in the subsequent film.
+Armas is now starring with Pedro Pascal (The Mandalorian) in Wasp Network and stole Rian Johnson’s Knives Out opposite Daniel Craig.
+No Time to Die also marks the first time in the franchise’s history a leading lady is returning to the same role and in the subsequent film.
 A long rumoured, but never used device of so many Bond films, it is the twenty-fifth chapter that finally grants 007 some romantic (or not) continuity.
 Early assumptions ponder how Seydoux’s Swann could be a briefer role than before – with Armas’s Paloma stepping in to take Bond’s heart for this ride.
 But what if it isn’t?
 A madeleine cake was famously referenced at the beginning of Proust’s Swann’s Way – when the subject marks how a nostalgia-making madeleine brings back a tumult of hard emotions and childhood remembrances.
 Swann’s Way was also the first chapter of Proust’s In Search of Lost Time (À la Recherché Du Temps Perdu, 1913) which translates as the more familiar Remembrance of Things Past.
 What if Madeleine Swann is the first Bond woman to dominate two films and close Craig’s tenure with some soulful-minded continuity because of those things past?
 Time will tell.

 Further roles will be filled by New York actor Billy Magnussen (Harry Haft, Bridge of Spies), French actor Dali Benssalah (A Faithful Man, Les Sauvages) and the Swedish actor David Dencik (Chernobyl, McMafia and Top of the Lake).
 Magnussen is already a Fukunaga veteran – having starred in his ’80s-minded Netflix drama series, Maniac (2018).
 He is also starring in HBO’s Sopranos prequel feature The Many Saints of Newark (2020), and has already worked with Steven Spielberg, Barry Levinson, Charlie Brooker and Ryan Murphy.
 Dencik not only starred in Tomas Alfredson’s Tinker, Tailor, Soldier, Spy (2011), he also appeared in both film versions of The Girl with the Dragon Tattoo – the latter of which starred Mr Daniel Craig.

 Despite the spring 2018 departure of director Danny Boyle, two of his heads of department remained on the good ship Bond.
-Both OO7 first-timers, costume designer Suttirat Larlarb and production designer Mark Tildesley have already been hard at work designing the visual complexion of Bond 25.
+Both 007 first-timers, costume designer Suttirat Larlarb and production designer Mark Tildesley have already been hard at work designing the visual complexion of No Time to Die.
 Both were the designers of the 2012 Opening Ceremony for the London Olympic Games which Danny Boyle directed.
 In another first for Bond, American-born Larlarb (127 Hours, Steve Jobs) is also a production designer and art director.
 An assistant art director on Enigma (2002), theatre designer for operas across the world and not adverse to clothing men running down streets with handguns (The American, Trance), Larlarb is also versed in bigger productions – having costumed The Walk (2015), American Gods (2017) and the Oscar-winning Slumdog Millionaire (2008).
-And for a OO7 story that hints at a technological story world, Larlarb also designed the costumes for Sunshine (2007) and Gemini Man (2019).
+And for a 007 story that hints at a technological story world, Larlarb also designed the costumes for Sunshine (2007) and Gemini Man (2019).

 Production designer Mark Tildesley has already designed a Bond film.
 In 2012 he worked with Danny Boyle on ‘Happy and Glorious’ – a red, white and blue overture to Queen Elizabeth II’s entrance to the London 2012 Olympic Games.
 Starring Daniel Craig as Bond and Her Majesty as Her Majesty, the short film was a jaw-dropping triumph marked with humour and pageantry and totally fed into the great 2012 golden anniversary goodwill that Bond and Skyfall were about to ride on a few months later.
 The bold idea that that made the world double-take to Double-O-Seven’s royal engagement was all down to a suggestion from Tildesley.